 The efficacy of a CBD product and the range of benefits that it offers are determined by the quality of the ingredients and its purity level.
-It is illogical to expect that every CBD brand will offer top quality products because the largely unregulated CBD market reports the involvement of fraudster CBD brands.
-Third party labs operate in the CBD industry to test the product of various brands for quality and purity levels.
+It is illogical to expect that every CBD brand will offer top-quality products because the largely unregulated CBD market reports the involvement of fraudster CBD brands.
+Third-party labs operate in the CBD industry to test the product of various brands for quality and purity levels.

-In this session, we discuss the various factors that third party labs test for in the process of testing the quality of CBD products.
+In this session, we discuss the various factors that third-party labs test for in the process of testing the quality of CBD products.

-Third party labs test for the cannabinoid profile of the CBD product using specialized techniques like high-performance Liquid Chromatography (HPLC) to quantify the cannabinoids like CBD, THC, CBN, CBG etc. You can check the third party lab test results to confirm that the cannabinoid concentration mentioned on the product label is accurate.
+Third-party labs test for the cannabinoid profile of the CBD product using specialized techniques like high-performance Liquid Chromatography (HPLC) to quantify the cannabinoids like CBD, THC, CBN, CBG, etc. You can check the third-party lab test results to confirm that the cannabinoid concentration mentioned on the product label is accurate.

-Higher levels of THC can cause euphoric effect in the users, which is why the Federal laws have strictly instructed that the THC level should be kept below 0.3% in CBD products.
+Higher levels of THC can cause euphoric effects in the users, which is why the Federal laws have strictly instructed that the THC level should be kept below 0.3% in CBD products.
 If the THC content mentioned in the product label doesn’t match the THC level mentioned in the lab results, it is best you avoid purchasing it.

-CO2 extraction doesn’t involve the use of toxic organic solvents unlike butane extraction, propane extraction etc. However third party testing labs still test for the presence of organic solvents to ensure that the products do not contain any harmful compounds.
+CO2 extraction doesn’t involve the use of toxic organic solvents unlike butane extraction, propane extraction, etc. However third-party testing labs still test for the presence of organic solvents to ensure that the products do not contain any harmful compounds.

-To choose the best quality CBD, check out the third party lab results added on the product label or the product website.
+To choose the best quality CBD, check out the third-party lab results added on the product label or the product website.